estebanp2022/Sunnyside-Agency/README.md

 # Frontend Mentor - Sunnyside agency landing page solution

 This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Site built with only mobile (375px) and desktop (1440px) responsiveness.

 ## Table of contents